 Apple has just released the latest version of its mobile operating system, iOS 11.
 Some iPhone owners have noticed that following the update, battery life has taken a considerable hit.
 The iPhone's battery gets complaints at the best of times, but some users, ourselves included, have noticed it drop at a rapid rate.

-Fortunately, there are a few things you can do to get as much juice out your iPhone as possible, including what's referred to as a nuclear option of restoring your iPhone as new
+If the horse has already bolted, so to speak, and you are still experiencing issues, there are a few things you can do to get as much juice out your iPhone as possible, including what's referred to as a nuclear option of restoring your iPhone as new.

 Give it a day or two